John-Yoder/Custom-Quantile-Bucket-Sort/README.md

 # Basically TeraSort
-Thought I might have had a new idea turns ou dudes in the 70s were cooking me.
+Thought I might have had a new idea turns out like half the world had this idea before me.